 The challenge of improving public services is of central importance to low-income countries, where large swathes of the population suffer high burdens of ignorance, disease, poverty and malnutrition.
-Many of the benefits of success have been underlined by the recent experiences of Sri Lanka and Kerala, two low-income cases where indicators of social development3 have raced ahead of economic growth (Alailama and Sanderatne 2000, Krishnan 2000, Veron 2001).
+Many of the benefits of success have been underlined by the recent experiences of Sri Lanka and Kerala, two low-income cases where indicators of social development have raced ahead of economic growth (Alailama and Sanderatne 2000, Krishnan 2000, Véron 2001).
 Both examples suggest that success resulted from policies that extended primary services throughout the population, leading to gradual - but over time significant - improvements in education, health, mortality, and similar indicators of social development.
-But beyond these general observations, the question of how to organize and implement public service reforms to achieve such goals has no easy answers, as the recent, well-received World Development Report (2004) makes clear.
+But beyond these general observations, the question of how to organize and implement public service reforms to achieve such goals has no easy answers (World Bank 2004).